ennas-de/lineage/README.md

 7. **From Models to Agents**: Investigates the transition from static models to dynamic agents capable of autonomous decision-making and interaction with their environment.
 8. **Multi-Agent, System-Level AI**: Looks into the complexities of multi-agent systems and the emergence of system-level AI.
 9. **Model Context Protocols, Orchestration, and Production Systems**: Focuses on the protocols and systems required for deploying AI models in real-world applications.
-10. **Synthesis: Transcedence**: Explores the future directions of AI, including the concept of transcendence and the potential for AI to surpass human intelligence.
+10. **Synthesis: Transcendence**: Explores the future directions of AI, including the concept of transcendence and the potential for AI to surpass human intelligence.

-All of these sections are arranged in their respective directories, and are interlinked to provide a cohesive narrative of AI's evolution, highlighting the interconnectedness of various concepts and technologies.
+All of these sections are arranged in their respective directories, and are **explicitly interlinked** to show:

+- **Prerequisite relationships**: Why Section 3 (Statistics) was necessary _before_ Section 4 (Machine Learning)
+- **Problem-solution pairs**: What limitation in one stage forced the next breakthrough
+- **Concept persistence**: How the Environment-Agent Loop from Classical AI survives unchanged into modern LLM agents
+- **Influence sources**: How mathematics enabled new representations, which enabled new learning algorithms

 ## Project Aims